|Sir Charles Lyell|

 Feb.
 22, 1892 – Pulitzer Prize-winning poet Edna St. Vincent Millay was born in Rockland, Maine.

 Feb.
 22, 1893 - The first Alabama-Auburn football game was played in Birmingham, Alabama's Lakeview Park before a crowd of 5,000 spectators.
-Auburn won this first match-up 32-22.
+Auburn won this first game, 32-22.
 The rivalry continued until 1907 when the games were stopped, with the renewal of the series not coming until 1948.

 Feb.
 22, 1906 – The Monroe Journal reported that Sniders Crossing expected to soon have the first telegraph operator between Manistee and the Junction.